JDL Travel

 Spotting the Classic Trucks

 The sun was shining so we decided it was a great day to knock a few more things off our Myrtle Beach bucket list; a bike ride on the beach AND a stop at Ocean Annie's for a drink.
-When we took turns snuggling Luna in the hammock, which predictably made for some super cute photos!
+Then we took turns snuggling Luna in the hammock, which made for some super cute photos!
 It turns out hanging outside on a nice day is also a great way to meet neighbors.
-Some new neighbors pulled in right next to our hammock and we got to chat with them a bit.

 bike ride